-ASP.NET Web API (OWIN) Introduction
+ASP.NET Web API (OWIN) Getting Started

 At some point, your APIs may need to allow limited access to users, servers, or servers on behalf of users.
 This tutorial demonstrates how to use the OAuth 2.0 authorization features of Auth0 to give your applications (or third-party applications) limited access to your APIs on behalf of users.
 For more information, check out our documentation.

-Seed & Samples
+Seed and Samples

 If you would like to follow along with this Quickstart you can download the seed project.
 The seed project is just a basic ASP.NET Web API with a simple controller and some of the NuGet packages which will be needed included.
 It has also defined some of the required Auth0-related settings in the